aulasoftwarelibre/workshop-telegram-bots-with-ai-docs/docs/rag/rag.md

     The generateText method now includes the additional content in the system prompt.
 This augments the bot’s ability to respond in a contextually aware manner by incorporating specific information from the retrieved data.

 With RAG, our bot can learn new information dynamically and retrieve relevant content to enhance its responses.
 By leveraging embeddings and prompt injection, the bot becomes more capable of answering user questions accurately.
 This setup demonstrates how RAG can be applied to improve interactions, making the bot more flexible and intelligent while still being grounded in specific data sources.

+!!! exercise

+    Add the information we had in the prompt:

+	1.	`/learn Our salon offers a haircut service for $25.`
+	2.	`/learn Our salon provides hair color services for $50.`
+	3.	`/learn We also offer a manicure service for $15.`
+	4.	`/learn Our opening hours are Monday to Saturday from 9 AM to 7 PM.`
+	5.	`/learn Our salon is closed on Sundays.`

+    And them does some questions:

+    1. `/ask What are your opening hours?`
+    2. `/ask How much is a haircut?`
+    3. `/ask Say my name`